 2. Visit Hokitika Gorge

 Another awesome spectacle of nature has to be Hokitika Gorge.
 The milky blue waters contrasting with the lush green forest around it just doesn’t seem real yet, somehow it totally is!
-After a gravel road excursion, it’s just a 15 minute walk down to the river below the iconic Hokitika Gorge swing bridge!
+After a gravel road excursion, it’s just a 15-minute walk down to the river below the iconic Hokitika Gorge swing bridge!
 Take insect repellent if you plan to stay there a while.
 For more walks in and near Hokitika, check out 23 Unforgettable Walks in Hokitika.

 Location: Hokitika Gorge is 33km out of Hokitika.
 Take the Kaniere Road which becomes the Kaniere-Kowhitirangi Road east of Hokitika.
-The road will turn to gravel road where you’ll need to turn left into Johnston Road, right into Nielson Road, and left into Whitcombe Valley Road.
+The road will turn to a gravel road where you’ll need to turn left into Johnston Road, right into Nielson Road, and left into Whitcombe Valley Road.

 3. Carve your own Greenstone

-Hokitika is also known a “Jade Country” because of the great deal of jade/greenstone/pounamu that is found in the area.
+Hokitika is also known as a “Jade Country” because of a great deal of jade/greenstone/pounamu that is found in the area.
 Because of this, Hokitika has become a hub for greenstone.
-Not only can you watch master carvers at work in a number of greenstone stores in Hokitika, you can actually carve your own greenstone pendant!
+Not only can you watch master carvers at work in a number of greenstone stores in Hokitika, but you can also actually carve your own greenstone pendant!
 It makes the perfect New Zealand souvenir!
 Have a look for greenstone on the beach to carve yourself (otherwise, carving studios have plenty of their own), and get some inspiration for your designs with this greenstone pendant guide.

 Carve with Bonz ‘N’ Stonz or Lake Mahinapua Hotel.